 In order to convince him of that fact, you must be calm and loving, but also firm when necessary.

-Their coats are short and coarse, so you only need to perform minimal maintenance.
+You’ll be pleased to know that it is super easy to groom English Foxhounds.
+This is because their coats are short and coarse, so you only need to perform minimal maintenance.

 You should only brush them once a week to keep him looking healthy.

 Even baths can be occasional – usually only when he starts to get that stinky, wet dog-like odor.